honeycombio/refinery/config.md

 MinRefineryVersion is the minimum version of Refinery that can load this configuration file.

-This specifies the lowest Refinery version capable of loading all of the features used in this file.
+This setting specifies the lowest Refinery version capable of loading all of the features used in this file.
-If this value is present, Refinery will refuse to start if its version is less than this.
+If this value is present, then Refinery will refuse to start if its version is less than this setting.

 - Not eligible for live reload.
 - Type: `string`